themightychris/awesome-civic/README.md

 *Awesome tools to help get your civic duty on*

-- [jq](https://stedolan.github.io/jq/) A lightweight and flexible command-line JSON processor.
+- [jq](https://stedolan.github.io/jq/) - A lightweight and flexible command-line JSON processor.
-- [Miller](https://github.com/johnkerl/miller) is like sed, awk, cut, join, and sort for name-indexed data such as CSV.
+- [Miller](https://github.com/johnkerl/miller) - Command line tool that is like sed, awk, cut, join, and sort for name-indexed data such as CSV.
 - [csvdedupe](https://github.com/datamade/csvdedupe) - Command line tool using the [dedupe](https://github.com/datamade/dedupe) python library for deduplicating CSV files.
 - [csvkit](https://github.com/onyxfish/csvkit) - A suite of utilities for converting to and working with CSV files.
 - [datamash](http://www.gnu.org/software/datamash/) - Command line tool to perform simple calculation (e.g. count, sum, min, max, mean, stdev, string coalescing) on input files.
 - [data-tools](https://github.com/clarkgrubb/data-tools) - Command line tools for data extraction, data manipulation, and file format conversion.
-- [json2csv](https://github.com/jehiah/json2csv) - Command line tool to convert json to csv.
+- [json2csv](https://github.com/jehiah/json2csv) - Command line tool to convert JSON to CSV.
 - [q](http://harelba.github.io/q/) - Command line tool that allows direct execution of SQL-like queries on CSVs/TSVs (and any other tabular text files).
 - [subsample](https://github.com/paulgb/subsample) - Command line tool for sampling data from a large, newline-separated dataset (typically a CSV-like file).
 - [tabula](http://tabula.technology/) - A tool for liberating data tables locked inside PDF files.
 - [RSelenium](https://github.com/ropensci/RSelenium) - A great R package webscraping hard to get data with Selenium without using java.
 Don't be afraid to try it.
 There is a [great tutorial](http://rpubs.com/johndharrison/12843).
 - [S3 Website](https://github.com/laurilehmijoki/s3_website) - A tool for pushing static websites to S3.

 ### Mapping